A little bit of spit can help us make a healthier world!

 Recruiting 30,000 new participants;

-Adding new measures of behaviour (social communication and affect-regulation) and cognition (error detection and sustained attention);
+Adding new measures of behaviour and cognition (error detection and sustained attention);

 Estimating environmental risks using geospatial mapping of postal codes;

-Exploring gene X environment interactions across aspects of mental and physical health.
+Exploring gene X environment interactions across aspects of children and youth mental and physical health;

 Interested in participating?